-How to fix hip pain without changing your mattress
+How to relieve hip pain without changing your mattress

-A way to solve hip pain without changing your mattress is to loosen the contracted and stiff muscles around the hip joint.
+The way to relieve hip pain without changing your mattress is to loosen the muscles around the hip joint that have tightened and become stiff.

-For example, if you experience pain when lying on your back, it is because the stiff muscles in the front of your hip joint are stretched when you lie on your back.
-Therefore, the pain can be resolved by loosening the muscles in the front of your hip joint.
+For example, if you feel pain when lying on your back, it is because the stiff muscles at the front of the hip joint are being stretched in that position.
+In that case, loosening the muscles at the front of the hip joint can help resolve the problem.

-If you are thinking about using a mattress to solve hip pain while sleeping, it is important to understand how hip pain occurs, because without knowing how the pain occurs, you will not be able to choose the right mattress.
+If you are thinking about solving hip pain during sleep by changing your mattress, it is important to first understand how that hip pain is occurring.
+Without knowing the mechanism behind the pain, you will not be able to choose the right mattress.

-On the other hand, if you investigate the causes of your hip pain, you may come to the conclusion that changing your mattress isn't necessarily the solution.
+On the other hand, once you look into the underlying cause of your hip pain, you may find that changing your mattress is not necessarily the answer.

-- Pain in the hip joint as well as the lower back
+- Have pain not only in the hip joint but also in the lower back

-The key to solving this problem is to understand your body's habits.
+The key to recovery is understanding your body’s habits.

-People who suffer from hip pain have problems with the way they use their bodies and the movement of their joints.
-By knowing these, you can identify the cause and find the most efficient and quickest way to solve the problem.
-Let's take a look at the body habits that cause hip pain.
+People with hip pain often have characteristic movement patterns and joint restrictions.
+By identifying them, you can pinpoint the cause and see the most efficient and shortest path to improvement.
+Let’s look at the body habits that can lead to hip pain.

-1. Poor external rotation of the hip joint
+1. Difficulty with external rotation of the hip joint

 The first is the movement of twisting the hip joint outward.

-The illustration tests the movement known as external rotation, which twists the hip joint outward.
-If you are not good at external rotation, it will be difficult to bring your knees closer to the floor.
-As you bring your knees closer to the floor, it is normal for them to go down so that you can fit one or two fists between your knees and the floor.
+The illustration shows a test of a movement called external rotation, in which the hip joint twists outward.
+If external rotation is difficult for you, it becomes hard to bring your knees closer to the floor.
+Normally, when lowering the knees toward the floor, they should come down far enough that only one or two fists can fit between the knees and the floor.

 Why is poor external rotation related to hip pain?

-This will cause your body balance to be disrupted and put strain on your hip joints.
+As a result, your balance becomes disrupted and the strain on your hip joints increases.

 Why is external rotation difficult?

-When the gluteus maximus muscle in the buttocks is weak, external rotation becomes difficult.
-In modern life, there are few situations where the gluteus maximus is used, and muscles that are left dormant only become weaker.
+External rotation becomes difficult when the gluteus maximus, the large muscle in the buttocks, is weak.
+In modern life, there are not many situations in which the gluteus maximus is used actively, and muscles that are left unused only grow weaker.

-In addition, stiffness on the inside of the thighs can hinder external rotation.
+In addition, stiffness in the inner thighs can interfere with external rotation.

-The illustration shows which points are out of alignment with the ideal posture.
-When your hips, shoulders, and ears are all aligned in a straight line, it means you have good posture and put less strain on your hips.
+The illustration shows which points are out of place compared with ideal posture.
+When the hip joints, shoulders, and ears line up on one straight line, that is considered good posture that places less strain on the hips.

-People who suffer from hip pain tend to lean forward with their heads forward when standing and walking.
+People who struggle with hip pain tend to stand and walk with their head pushed forward and their body leaning forward.

 Why is slouching related to hip pain?

-When you lean forward, you walk with your head forward, which shortens your stride and causes your feet to land on the ground first, whereas ideally you should land on your heels.
-You also end up using more of the muscles in the front of your thighs, which causes you to stand with your knees slightly bent.
+When you slouch, you end up walking with your head jutting forward.
+This shortens your stride and makes you land on your toes first, even though ideally you should land on your heels.
+It also causes you to rely too much on the muscles at the front of your thighs, which leads to standing with your knees slightly bent.

-The combined effects of a slouching posture put pressure on and contract the muscles at the front of the hip joint, causing pain if the hip joint is subjected to continued strain.
+These combined effects of a slouched posture compress and contract the muscles at the front of the hip joint.
+When this strain continues, pain begins to appear.

 3. Excessive pelvic tilt